Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Applications

-For smaller generating lattices, our results thus describe a dichotomy in the case of full information: either the lattice does not generally admit aggregation even of countable order bounded families of contingent claims, or it is an ideal.
+For smaller generating lattices, our results describe a dichotomy in the case of full information: either the lattice does not generally admit aggregation even of countable order bounded families of contingent claims, or it is an ideal.
 In the case where bounded contingent claims are dense in $\CH$, the latter further specialises to $\CH=\Linfty$, or, if $\CH$ is closed in $L^\Phi(\CP)$, $\CH=\cl(\Linfty)$.

-We would like to make another comment on the conjunction of $\CP\approx\ca^\sigma_+(\CH)$ and Dedekind $\sigma$-completeness of $\CH$ concerning the \emph{Fatou property}.
-The latter is one of the most prominent phenomena studied in theoretical mathematical finance and relates order closedness properties of convex sets to dual representations of these in terms of measures.
-In a dominated framework, say, $L^\infty(\P)$ for a single reference measure $\P$, a subset $\CB\subset L^\infty(\P)$ is called \textit{Fatou closed} if, for each sequence $(X_n)_{n\in\N}\subset\CB$ which converges $\P$-a.s.\ to some $X\in\Linfty$ and whose moduli are dominated by some $Y\in\Linfty$, the limit satisfies $X\in\CB$.
-Due to the super Dedekind completeness of $\Linfty$, Fatou closedness is equivalent to the so-called order closedness of $\CB$.
+{Another observation on the conjunction of $\CP\approx\ca^\sigma_+(\CH)$ and Dedekind $\sigma$-completeness of $\CH$ concerns the \emph{Fatou property}.} The latter is one of the most prominent phenomena studied in theoretical mathematical finance. {Morally speaking, it }relates order closedness properties of convex sets to dual representations of these in terms of measures.
+In a dominated framework, say, $L^\infty(\P)$ for a single reference measure $\P$, a subset $\CB\subset L^\infty(\P)$ is \textit{Fatou closed} if, for each sequence $(X_n)_{n\in\N}\subset\CB$ which converges $\P$-a.s.\ to some $X\in L^\infty(\P)$ and whose moduli are dominated by some $Y\in L^\infty(\P)$, the limit satisfies $X\in\CB$.
+Due to the super Dedekind completeness of $L^\infty(\P)$, Fatou closedness is equivalent to \textit{order closedness} of $\CB$.
 It is well known that $\CB\subset L^\infty(\P)$ is Fatou closed if and only if it has a representation of shape

 for a suitable set $\mf D\subset\ca(\P)$ and a function $h:\mf D\to\R$.